T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 In this lab you will learn

-* how to set up a Time Series Insights environment
+* How to set up a Time Series Insights (TSI) environment
-* explore
+* Explore
-* analyze time series data of your IoT solutions or connected things
+* Analyze time series data of your IoT solutions or connected things

 Click on **Create a Resource** and click on **Internet of Things**